Why diets don’t work: And what actually does for sustainable weight loss

 Intermittent fasting

-Intermittent fasting focuses on time-restricted eating where you fluctuate between fasting periods and times when you limit your calorie intake.
+Intermittent fasting focuses on time-restricted eating, where you alternate between fasting periods and times when you limit your calorie intake.

 So, is intermittent fasting sustainable?
 Well, in the same research studies, there was a very high dropout rate, at 38 per cent, which reflects the real-life challenges of maintaining progress and sticking to this diet in the long term.